axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

       at org.test.Main.main(Main.scala)

-I won't get into why the above fails the way it fails - suffices to say that the specialization creates specialized fields in the specialized variants of the class and does not properly rewire the bridges for the method fields correctly.
+I won't get into why the above fails the way it fails - suffices to say that the specialization creates specialized fields in the specialized variants of the class and does not properly rewire the bridges for the field accessor methods correctly.
 Here is the pattern to solve the above issues - create a method `init` in which you initialize the troublesome fields are initialized: